Serverless is a tricky term. Where did the servers go? Where does code run?

 - Are they free or pay-per-second?

-- Do they scale to thousands of requests per second or scale to 0 instances when there’s no traffic?
+- Do they scale to 0 instances when there’s no traffic?

 - Do they allow you to use any theme or plugin?